 After being led to believe that this would have been an informative trip focusing on the lifecycle of sea turtles, we were extremely disappointed to see turtles being kept in small tile pools, not even close to imitating their natural habitats.

 After our short and upsetting visit with the turtles, we were rushed off to the even more depressing mini zoo.
 All the animals were kept in wire cages, none of which made any attempt to imitate a natural environment either.
 The first cage housed bats, which our guide pushed us to hold.
 When I protested, he responded by pointing at the bad and telling me to hold it louder.
 Sheepishly, I folded and grabbed the scared bat by the feet.
 He proceeded to rush us to the next cage to take a picture with the cockatoos.
 However, upon closer inspection I noticed that each bird was chained to their little metal perch standing in the middle of the cage.
 A few seconds later we were being rushed out of that cage and into another.
 At the very end there was a tank of snakes all piled on top of each other.
 Again, our guide asked if we would like to hold one.
 It was then that I noticed that the snake’s mouth was taped shut with layers upon layers of clear tape.
 Once the snake was back in its tank, we reached the end of the tour.
-The sinks linked up on the wall were accompanied with cheap soap that did nothing to remove the sticky feeling from my hands.
+Finally, we were able to gain access to some sinks, but they were dirty and accompanied with cheap soap that did nothing to remove the sticky feeling from my hands.

 In what can only be explained as the universe trying to screw us one more time, a rain storm hit as soon as we tried to leave.
 We were left with no choice but to wait it out at one of the café’s benches which were protected under a flimsy roof.
 Unfortunately for us, our guide refused to leave our side even though we were already done viewing the animals.
 We waited a few minutes before deciding to get some food at the café.
 The second we got up to order, our guide jumped up and insisted that he be would order our food and bring it to us.
 Finally, when our less than subpar food arrived, the guide allowed us to pay him for our food (and a small tip) and left us alone.